-It is usually not a good idea to buy inbred ducks.
-Ask the owner if they know whether the parents of the ducks are related or not.
+Ask the owner if they know whether the parents of the ducks are related or not and if they’ve been careful to avoid inbreeding.
 If you are buying a male and females, try to be sure your male is not closely related to the females.

 Bringing them Home

 If your ducks are shipped, be sure to arrive at the post office and pick them up without delay.
 Notify your post office a day or two ahead of time that live birds will be arriving and tell them to call you as soon as the birds arrive.

 If you’re transporting your new ducks yourself, be sure you have something appropriate to bring them home in.
 I remember when we were planning to buy geese for the first time.
 I’d never even seen a domestic goose in person before.
 My dad was sure two geese would fit in a large plastic milk crate.
 After all, he said, “the male Muscovies are really big and they fit in these.”
 We got to the farm and were all shocked at how large the geese were.
 They did fit in the crate, but only just barely.

 I also remember a time someone brought me ducks in a 55-gallon plastic barrel.
 They’d only traveled about a mile, so the ducks weren’t in the barrel long, but it wasn’t ideal.

 And someone else delivered ducks to me with their feet tied together (?!) in a feed sack!